Critical Thinking in Nursing

 Assign someone to argue against the proposed treatment plan to identify risks and alternatives.

-Perfect for: Treatment planning, ethical discussions
+Perfect for: Treatment planning, ethical discussions, interdisciplinary rounds

 Build Your Team's Critical Thinking Skills